Originally published in March 2018; updated October 2022.

-Apple Amber Pie is little more than grated apples cooked down into a sweet, silky puree and topped with meringue but it all begins with a pie crust.
+Apple Amber Pie is little more than grated apples cooked down into a sweet, silky puree and topped with meringue.
+It all begins with a good pie crust.
 You can use store bought, or use my favorite recipe for homemade pie crust from scratch.
 Just roll it out to a little larger than your pie dish, trim off the excess, crimp the edge, and give it a head start in the oven.

 - 1/2 batch Simply Perfect Pie Crust*